jmago17/Spotify-Podcast-Feed/README.md

 # Spotify-Podcast-Feed

-The service provides Spotify podcast as RSS feed which can be subscribed in any podcast app.
+A service which provides Spotify podcast as RSS feed, which can be subscribed in any podcast app.

 Service-URL: `https://spotify-podcast-feed.vercel.app/[Show-ID]`